mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 For example, Germany cannot directly subsidise renewables, because of EU state aid laws.
 So the government offers contracts for difference (CfDs) to shield investors from the risk of low wholesale prices.
 They block low price signals from reaching generators by inserting the taxpayer's wallet in the middle.
-The generators respond to artificially-high prices they see in the way you would expect any business to, by producing more.
+The generators respond to the artificially-high prices which they see in the way you would expect any business to, by producing more.
 This drives the wholesale price down, which causes fossil fuel generators to produce less, which is the point of the policy.
 However the government does not like prices below zero, so they added carveouts to halt CfD payments during negative prices.
-Now solar/wind investors are re-exposed to the risk of low prices, which was the initial motivation for CfDs in the first place.
+Now solar/wind investors are re-exposed to the risk of low prices, even though shielding them from that risk is why these CfDs were created.

 Australia's market is far simpler.
-The federal government (and to some extent state governments) do keep fiddling by adding some CfDs and [capacity products](https://www.hachiko.energy/blog/alternative-sources-of-revenue).
-(To read more about why this is bad, see my [masters thesis](../masters-thesis/).)
-But overall I find the market far easier to understand.
-(It is also far easier to understand than the Australian gas markets.)

-For example, we [do not need capacity markets](../masters-thesis/), because we just have a ceiling price which is high enough for infra-marginal rents to cover upfront generator costs.
+The NEM is an "energy only" market.
+(Well, almost.
+The federal and state governments keep fiddling with the nicely designed market by adding some [capacity products](https://www.hachiko.energy/blog/alternative-sources-of-revenue), CfDs and other patchwork schemes.
+See my [master's thesis](../masters-thesis/) for an explanation of why capacity markets are unnecessary in a market with such a high ceiling price.)
-We do not have day-ahead markets.
-AEMO publishes forecasts every 5 minutes which guide the market, and then everyone is paid (or pays) the one energy price.
+There is no day-ahead market.
+AEMO publishes forecasts every 5 minutes which guide the market participants, and then everyone is paid (or pays) the one energy price.

 A note on terminology:
 where academic economists say "supply" and "demand", in the industry we tend to say "generation" and "load".

 ### Prices

 Energy prices have a legally defined maximum "ceiling".
 This is indexed each year, and is currently around 20,000 $/MWh.
 This is far higher than most countries.
-(To understand why this is a great thing, see [my thesis](../masters/thesis).)
+(To understand why this is a great thing, see [my master's thesis](../masters/thesis).)

 The minimum is below zero, at -1000 $/MWh (not indexed).
 Yes, prices can go negative.
-South Australia has the most negative electricity prices in the world.
+South Australia has [the most negative electricity prices in the world](https://www.iea.org/reports/electricity-2025).
 It is unusual to have a day in Australia _without_ negative prices at some point.
-You can read more about negative prices in the [IEA's Electricity 2025 Report](https://www.iea.org/reports/electricity-2025).
-From a data science perspective, this means that taking logarithms of price to do regressions does not work.
+From a data science perspective, this means that taking logarithms of the price to do regressions does not work.

 Electricity prices are very volatile.
 Price and revenue data is highly skewed.
 Outliers are of central importance.